Mosquitofish: Global invasion history and environmental impact

 Mosquitofish were intentionally introduced in many areas with large mosquito populations to decrease the population of mosquitoes by eating the mosquito larvae.
 However, retrospectively, many introductions could be considered ill-advised; in most cases native fishes supplied control of mosquito populations, and introducing mosquitofish has been harmful to indigenous aquatic life.
 Mosquitofish introduction outside of their native range can also be harmful to ecosystems.
 Mosquitofish can consume or injure other small fish or otherwise harm them through competition.
 The ecological impacts of mosquitofish are partly dictated by their sex ratio, which can vary dramatically across their introduced range.
 Mosquitofish in Australia are considered noxious pests where they pose a threat to native fish and frog populations and little evidence indicates they have controlled mosquito populations or mosquito-borne diseases.
 They have been dubbed by scientists as "one of the most problematic animals on the planet".

 However, from the 1920s to the 1950s, mosquitofish were considered by some to be a significant factor in eradicating malaria in South America, southern Russia, and Ukraine.
 Mosquitofish bred by Joice Loch were distributed through Greece, Serbia and the Middle east.
 On the coast of the Black Sea in Russia, the mosquitofish is commemorated for eradicating malaria by a monument in Sochi.

 Mosquitofish are still employed for biological control of mosquitoes in some places.
 In 2008, in some parts of California and in Clark County, Nevada, mosquitofish were bred in aquariums so people could stock stagnant pools of water with the mosquitofish to reduce the number of West Nile virus cases.

 Through species distribution models, it has been revealed that G. affinis exhibit significant niche expansions beyond their natural climatic ranges, with a notable shift towards tropical regions in Asia.
 These findings highlight the ecological flexibility of these species, contributing to their extensive success and posing a substantial risk for further range expansion.
 Furthermore, it is assumed that the species will continue to spread in the course of climate change.

+In the European Union, due to the significant negative impacts of its introduction to the ecosystem, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.